Subscribe to Human Resource Executive

 Download our latest White Papers

 Tom Starner is a freelance writer based in Philadelphia who has been covering the human resource space and all of its component processes for over two decades.
 He can be reached at email@example.com.

-A new survey finds HR executives are concerned about managing future talent challenges.
+A new survey finds that U.S. executives are most concerned about COVID-19, vaccines and a possible recession.

 A new report offers advice to help HR support employees during arguably the most stressful, and dangerous, period in U.S. history.